Daniel Marthin: Career

 In February 2022, Marthin participated in 2022 Badminton Asia Team Championships with Indonesia and lost the title to Malaysia.
 In March, Marthin and Carnando lost in the quarter-finals All England and Swiss Opens.
-In May, he won a gold medal in the men's doubles with Carnando and a bronze medal in the men's team at the Southeast Asian Games.
+In May, he won a gold medal in the men's doubles with Carnando and a bronze medal in the men's team at the SEA Games.
 In July, Marthin and Carnando clinched their first World Tour title at the Singapore Open by beating Fajar Alfian and Muhammad Rian Ardianto in the final.